Infeasibility Analysis#

 End

-amount of violating the lower or upper bound of variable x
+amount of violating the lower or upper bound of variable x, the binary

 respectively, is relaxed.
 The binary variables are related to the respective